mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/about.md

 Currently, I am working with [Eirik Tengesdal](https://www.hf.uio.no/iln/english/people/aca/scandinavian-languages/temporary/eirikten/) from *Universitetet i Oslo* on providing an analysis of pronominal object shift and its interaction with verbal particles and adverbs in Mainland Scandinavian.
 Additionally, I am conducting research for my first qualifying paper, with Ivy Sichel as advisor, on the role that prosody plays in the shifting of negative indefinites in North Germanic languages.

 I am also assisting with fieldwork on the Oto-Manguean language [Santiago Laxopa Zapotec](http://zapotec.ucsc.edu/).
+I am primarily working on discovering the number of tones in this variety and their interactions with stress, phonology, phonation, and prosody.

 ## Other Interests